geopm/geopm/service/docs/source/geopm_agent_frequency_balancer.7.rst

 The executing application's main compute loop must be annotated with ``geopm_prof_epoch()`` from :doc:`geopm_prof(3) <geopm_prof.3>`.
 The agent assumes that core application time can be measured as time spent outside of networking regions of code.
-CPU cores that spend more non-networking time per epoch are allocated higher CPU frequency limits, while cores that spend less non-networking time per epoch are allocated lower CPU frequency limits.
+CPU cores that spend less networking time per epoch are allocated higher CPU frequency limits, while cores that spend more networking time per epoch are allocated lower CPU frequency limits.

 Allocating CPU Core Frequency Limits
 ------------------------------------